quantumlib/ReCirq/docs/index.md

  1. Pick an experiment that closest match your interest
  2. Read the paper
-      - Pay careful attention to the error mitigation and calibration techniques used in the experiment to maximize performance
+      - Pay careful attention to the error mitigation and calibration techniques used in the experiment to maximize performance.
  3. Go through the tutorial of each experiment.
 It will give you an overview of how the experiment actually works.
 Try out the tutorial either on your simulators or actual quantum computers.